tcmyths/tcmyths/docs/comment-policy.md

 To post comments on this site, you must have a [Disqus](https://disqus.com) account and you must be 18 years old or older.

-**Comments that you post on this site are public and can be viewed by anyone, whether they have logged in or not.**
+**Comments that you post on this site are public and can be viewed by anyone, whether or not they are logged or have a Disqus account.**

+## Copyright and permission

 Your comments are yours.
-By entering your contents in this site you are giving me a transferable, non-exclusive license to reproduce them here and elsewhere.
-If your comments are used elsewhere, they will be attributed to you.
+By entering your comments in this site you grant me a transferable, non-exclusive license to reproduce them here and elsewhere.
+If I use your comments elsewhere, I will attribute them to you.
 This means that you're giving me persmission, in advance, to quote your comment in a publication.

+## Comment guidelines

 My desire is that you will use the comments blocks to contribute your perspectives and experiences so that we can all learn from each other.